rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 # HammerPlusPlus-Linux
-Tutorial on getting [HammerPlusPlus](https://ficool2.github.io/HammerPlusPlus-Website/index.html) by ficool2 working on linux.
+Tutorial on getting [HammerPlusPlus](https://ficool2.github.io/HammerPlusPlus-Website/index.html) by ficool2 working on linux for Team Fortress 2.

 Table of contents: